 The closest the expansion Senators came to being no-hit at home came on July 29, 1963.
 Joel Horlen of the White Sox took a no-hitter into the ninth inning at D.C.
 Stadium, but lost it when Chuck Hinton singled with one out.
 Horlen got the second out before the Nats’ Don Lock won the game with a homer to deep left, beating Horlen, 2-1.

 The only no-hitter thrown again the expansion team was by Sonny Siebert of the Indians on June 10, 1966, at Memorial Stadium in Cleveland.
 Siebert walked one — with one out in the fifth — and fanned seven.
 An error in the eighth allowed the only other Nats’ base runner in a 2-0 loss.

-The National League Washington Senators were no-hit in Boston by Hall-of-Famer Vic Willis on August 7, 1899, the last year for that team.
+The N. L. Senators also were no-hit in Boston by Hall-of-Famer Vic Willis on August 7, 1899, the last year for that team.
 However, Willis actually gave up an untouched, bad-hop, single that the scorer called an error, but which a few days later was deemed a hit.
-The official league records were never updated, so this remains the only no-hitter against the N.L.
+The official league records were never updated, so this remains the second no-hitter against the N.L.
 Senators.

 Under substantially different rules, Washington’s entries in both the American Association (June 5, 1884, in D.C.) and the Union Association in September 28, 1884, at Milwaukee) were each no-hit.